famoser/eth-summaries/README.md

 # ETH summaries
-Some summaries created for ETHZ courses.
+Summaries created for ETHZ courses.
 If you want to use some of these please be aware that:

 - they are written to be helpful to memorize facts, and explicitly not to understand the course
 - none has been reviewed by professors, and only a few ones by fellow students